Collegeville/sc-reproducibility/index.md

 ## Reproducibility at SC18

-SC18 will include three efforts for reproducibility:
+SC18 will include reproducibility efforts in three technical program elements:
-1. Technical Papers: The SC18 process will be identical to SC17, except appendices will not have a page limit.
+1. **Technical Papers:** The SC18 process will be identical to SC17, except trust (aka, computational results analysis) appendices will not have a page limit.
-2. Workshops: Workshop organizers will have the option to request AD appendices from their authors.
+2. **Workshops:** Workshop organizers will have the option to request description appendices from their authors.
-3. Posters: Poster submissions will optionally include an AD appendix.
-The AD appendix is required to be considered for best paper or best student paper.
+3. **Posters:** Poster submissions will optionally include a description appendix.
+The description appendix is required to be considered for best paper or best student paper.

-### Artifact Description (AD) Appendix
+### (Artifact) Description Appendix

 We will require this appendix in order for a paper to be considered for the Best Paper and Best Student Paper awards.
 Authors will provide the completed appendix (at most 2 pages), along with their submission.
 Notes: